achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 ### App module

+The app module is the root module for the application and declares the list of available components and routes.

 ```
 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';
 import { AppRoutingModule } from './app-routing.module';
 import { AppComponent } from './app/app.component';
 import { HomeComponent } from './home/home.component';